 There’s so much we can’t see.
-An entire other world exists out there that we’re blind to.
+An entire other world exists, we’re blind to.

-As a result, we can’t inspect something precisely since we don’t have the tools as humans.
+As a result, we can’t inspect certain things precisely.
+We don’t have the biological tools as humans.

-A machine doesn’t have any biological limits though.
+A machine doesn’t have such biological limits.
 A machine can have our senses magnified to superhero levels.

-It’s like trying to compare Superman to an average person.
-You can’t.
+Then, it’s like trying to compare Superman to an average person.
+No comparison.

-People who disagree why machines are better than humans
+People who disagree over why machines are better than humans

 Many people would disagree with me.
-And that’s fine.
+That’s fine.

 Ironically, the people who disagree have smartphones glued to their hands.
 Then they drive their favorite 2-ton machine on roads.

-And they buy perfectly packaged foods at their local store on demand.
+And they buy perfectly packaged food at their local store on demand.
 You get the point.

-Each of the things I mentioned once employed countless people.
-But, then machines replaced them.
+Each of these products, their industry, once employed countless people.
+But, machines then took over.

 I don’t know anyone who’d give up their phone, car, and grocery store access.
 There’s a reason why libraries are slowly dying.
-And you don’t see horses and carriages on the streets.
+Also, why you don’t see horses and carriages on the streets.

-We rely on machines because they’re better than what any humans could do.
+We use machines because they do certain work better than any humans could do.
 Plus, they’re not unreliable like humans.

 How to learn from machines to increase your productivity

-In the fields where we have machines, the machines are vastly superior to humans.
+In the fields where we use machines, the machines are vastly superior to humans.
 It’s not even close.

 But, it’s not all doom and gloom.